Last Revised October 19, 2022 (“Effective Date”)

 We may disclose your PHI to a family member, your personal representative or another person responsible for your care.
 We may also notify your family or authorized person about your location , your general condition or, unless you have instructed us otherwise, in the event of your death.
 In the event of a disaster, we may disclose information to a relief organization so that they may coordinate these notification efforts.
 We may also disclose information to someone who is involved with your care or helps pay for your care.
 If you are able and available to agree or object, we will give you the opportunity to do so prior to making these disclosures.
 We may disclose this information in a disaster, even over your objection, if we believe it is necessary to respond to the emergency circumstances.
 If you are unable or unavailable to agree or object, our health professionals will use their best judgment in communication with your family and others.

-We may disclose PHI to its business associates to perform certain business functions or provide certain business services to us.
+We may disclose PHI to business associates to perform certain business functions or provide certain business services to us.
 For example, we may use another company to perform billing services on our behalf.
 All of our business associates are required to maintain the privacy and confidentiality of your PHI.
 In addition, at the request of your health care providers or health plan, we may disclose PHI to their business associates for purposes of performing certain business functions or health care services on their behalf.
-For example, we may disclose PHI to a business associate of Medicare for purposes of medical necessity review and audit.

 Provided we do not receive any payment for making these communications, we may contact you to give you information about products or services related to your treatment, case management or care coordination, or to direct or recommend other treatments, therapies, health care providers or settings of care that may be of interest to you.
 We will not otherwise use or disclose your medical information for marketing purposes or accept any payment for other marketing communications without your prior written authorization.
 The authorization will disclose whether we receive any compensation for any marketing activity you authorize, and we will stop any future marketing activity to the extent you revoke that authorization.